A Two-Page "Derivation" of Schroedinger's Equation

-\begin{quotation} Some physicists may be happy just to have a set of working rules leading to results in agreement with observation.
-They may think that this is the goal of physics.
-But it is not enough.
-One wants to understand how Nature works.
-There is strong reason to believe that Nature works according to mathematical laws.
-All the substantial progress of science supports this view.\\ P.A.M.
-Dirac~\cite{Dirac} \end{quotation} The prevalent narrative of quantum mechanics (QM) makes intense use of the notion of the classical point particle -- mostly by refusing it.
-Often the depiction seems to suggest that quantum particles resist to behave like their classical description suggests.
-It is, in context of QM, rarely discussed, that the ``classical point particle'' never was, within classical mechanics, regarded as an undisputed and self-consistent idea.
-The literal form of the ``material point'' was mostly promoted by Boscovich~\cite{Boscovich}, a Serbian Jesuit and scientist. ``According to Boscovitch an atom is an indivisible point, having position in space, capable of motion, and possessing mass. [...]
-It has no parts or dimensions: it is a mere geometrical point without extension in space: it has not the property of impenetrability, for two atoms can, it is supposed, exist at the same point''~\cite{Glazebrook}.
-But, as Glazebrook pointed out, James Clerk Maxwell (for instance) disagreed with Boscovich: ``We make no assumption with respect to the nature of the small parts -- whether they are all of one magnitude.
+But though Boscovich' position seems to have prevailed in modern textbooks on analytical mechanics, a survey of textbooks on mechanics of the 19th century, before the advent of quantum theory, provides evidence that the ``classical'' point particle never was accepted as an undisputable and self-consistent idea~\cite{vlh_paper}.
+Also James Clerk Maxwell, to give just one example, disagreed with Boscovich~\cite{Glazebrook}: \bquo We make no assumption with respect to the nature of the small parts -- whether they are all of one magnitude.